Conceptual Design of the Muonium-to-Antimuonium Conversion Experiment (MACE): Background estimation

 \subsection{Accidental backgrounds}

 \paragraph{Beam-related Backgrounds.} The muon beam produced by stopping \(\pi^+\) on the surface of a target usually contains positrons or other particles of the same momentum~\cite{Xu:2024btf}.
-These backgrounds are considered as an accidental coincidence.
+These backgrounds are considered as accidental coincidence.
 As shown in \cref{sec:muon-beamline-design}, the ratio of positrons to muons will reach the level of 1\%.
-Assuming \(10^8~\mu^+/\)s beam flux, while expected background suppression of \(10^{-4}\) by coincidence with the Magnetic Spectrometer, the upper limit of the background rates is calculated to be \(0.07/(10^8~\mu^+/\text{s}\cdot 1~\text{yr})\) at 90\%~C.L.
+Assuming a $10^8~\mu\text{OT}/\text{s}$ muon-on-target flux, the upper limit of the background rates is estimated to be \(0.07/(10^8~\mu\text{OT}/\text{s}\cdot 1~\text{yr})\) at 90\%~C.L.

-\paragraph{Cosmic-Ray Muon Backgrounds.} The EcoMug generator~\cite{Pagano2021} is imported to generate cosmic-ray muon events in the simulation.
-The ECAL is placed at the center of a hypothetical tunnel, surrounding a copper solenoid and a lead shield.
-Cosmic-ray muons are set to emit with a plane source at the sea level.
-However, no event meets the selection criteria, resulting in background rates of less than $2/(10^8~\mu^+/\text{s}\cdot 1~\text{yr})$ with Magnetic Spectrometer coincidence.
+\paragraph{Cosmic-Ray Muon Backgrounds.} The EcoMug generator~\cite{Pagano2021} is employed to generate cosmic-ray muon events in the simulation.
+The ECAL is placed at the center of a hypothetical tunnel, surrounded by a copper solenoid and a iron shield.
+Cosmic-ray muons are set to emit from a plane source at the sea level.
+No event passed the event selection, and the 90\% C.L. upper limit of background rates is estimated to be $2/(10^8~\mu\text{OT}/\text{s}\cdot 1~\text{yr})$.
 Generally, a veto system can be installed outside the ECAL to further exclude the background contribution of the cosmic-ray muon~\cite{Adamov:2018vin,Shah2024}.